 National Livestock Mission

-The National Livestock Mission encourages modernization in livestock farming, including feed and fodder development initiatives.
+The National Livestock Mission encourages modernization in livestock farming.
+It supports feed and fodder development initiatives across the country.

-Globally, feed safety is guided by hazard analysis and critical control points (HACCP) principles.
-Regulations focus on:
+Globally, feed safety follows hazard analysis and critical control points (HACCP) principles.
+Regulations typically focus on:

-Compliance helps maintain export quality standards and ensures consumer confidence in animal-derived food products.
+Compliance helps maintain export quality and ensures consumer confidence in animal-based food products.

 Tools and Resources for Feed Processing

-Several tools and digital platforms support feed manufacturing and quality management:
+Various tools and digital platforms support feed manufacturing and quality management.
+These resources improve accuracy, efficiency, and safety in production.

 Raw Material → Cleaning → Grinding → Mixing → Conditioning → Pelleting → Cooling → Packaging → Quality Testing

-This process ensures uniformity, digestibility, and safety before feed reaches farms.
+This process ensures uniformity, digestibility, and safe delivery of feed to farms.

 FAQs About Livestock Feed Processing